1. Do not forget to sign the ticket and report to the state.

 One-time all up front, or handed out over a lifetime?
 Taking it all now may sound good on the surface.
 Supposedly some 70% of lottery winners end up broke again, many within a couple or few years.
 Let’s say that you can choose to get $200 million up front, or you can choose to receive a payout of $300 million slowly over the course of a lifetime.
 Most people choose the lump sum rather than the annuity payment.
 After all, it is instant empire-making money.

 Go see a reputable and visible tax professional and a reputable investment advisor at a top money management firm with a widely recognized company name and a long corporate history.
 This theme of “reputable and visible” will echo throughout.
 Do this before you automatically make the decision about a lump-sum or annuity option.

 4. Do not dare think you are now the smartest person to manage your money and finances.

-If someone instantly gets more money than they can earn in a lifetime, they need immediate outside financial advice.
+The rich know that their money has to work for them, even while they sleep.
+You must immediately go get outside financial advice.
 If you were living paycheck to paycheck before, does it seem logical that someone will know the best things to invest in and the best tax and asset protection strategies?
 There are many ways to invest and protect that fortune.
 Strategies of the wealthy often go way beyond buying stocks and bonds and letting the investments ride.
 As far as who to use, or who not to use, chances are very high that your drinking buddy might not be the best choice as an advisor and expert.